ethereum/meteor-dapp-whisper-chat-client/README.md

 {
     type: 'message',
     id: '231rewf23', // the unique id of the message
-    chat: '2ff34f34f', // the parent chats topic.
+    chat: 'ethereum', // the parent chats topic.
 For private chats the identity of the user
     topic: 'my topic', // the topic set for the chat, to filter chats with many participants.
 Has nothing to do with whisper topics
     from: {
         identity: '0x4324234..', // the current user identity, if you set a from in the whisper `shh.post()` it will be used instead